Become a Member

 Welcome to United Academics!
 By joining your union, you are strengthening our collective voice and ability to enact positive change for our colleagues and our students.

 Once you’ve filled out the form linked below, our staff organizer Heather will confirm your intent via email.
-Dues are 1.1% of salary and are typically deducted starting the first paycheck after joining.
+Dues are 1.1% of salary and are deducted monthly, typically starting the first paycheck after joining.

 If you were previously a member of the union and are rejoining the bargaining unit (for instance, after being department head) you do not need to re-join.

 The pandemic has dramatically changed the landscape of higher education across the US.
 As we transition back into in-person teaching, researching, and serving our students and colleagues, the need for faculty representation is greater than ever.

 As you know, United Academics is member-run and member-driven.
 Our daily business includes handling grievances and fielding questions and concerns from faculty.
 Faculty officers are elected from across campus.
 Our representatives and stewards are volunteers in your units who answer questions and direct you to resources.
 Bargaining team members collaborate to draft, review, and present proposals that will improve your working conditions and the terms of your employment.
 The union is not distinct from its members: you are United Academics and United Academics is YOU!